Machine Learning Algorithms

 Semi-Supervised Learning

-Semi-supervised learning algorithms rely on a small amount of labeled data with a large amount of data of unlabeled data.
-This approach is useful when labeling data is expensive or time-consuming.
+Semi-supervised learning algorithms rely on a small amount of labeled data with a large amount of unlabeled data.
+This approach is practical when labeling data is expensive or time-consuming.
 Common algorithms include:

 • Self-Training: Uses its predictions to train further.